-I made this with different pastas; regular and whole wheat penne and with rigatoni (pictured above).
+I made this with different kinds of pastas; regular and whole wheat penne and with rigatoni (pictured above).
 Each version was great.
-I also used organic peas, spinach and walnuts.
+I also used organic peas, spinach, and walnuts.

 - Cook the pasta in a large pot of salted water.
 About a minute or two before the pasta is cooked, throw in the peas.
 I don’t cook the peas for more than a minute because I prefer them on the raw side.

 - Before you drain the pasta and peas, reserve 1/2 cup of the pasta water.
 Drain and set aside.

 - Return the pot to the heat and add 1/2 cup of the reserved pasta water and cream cheese.
 Stir until the cheese is smooth.

 - Remove from the heat and add the spinach, then the pasta with peas, blue cheese, and walnuts.
 Season with pepper and toss until well coated ( a couple of good tosses will do).
 Serve immediately.

 This serves 4, but I've made it for two by simply cutting the ingredients in half.

 Michael Murray, N.D., The Encyclopedia of Healing Foods